Linear Orders in Presburger Arithmetic: Embeddability of linear orders

-If $m=0$, then the range of $w$ can contain only finitely many different values.
-Hence, the sizes of all $L_p$ are jointly bounded by some fixed natural number, and the maps $f_p\colon L_p\to\ZZ$ can be constructed explicitly.
-Now we prove the step of induction.
+If $m=0$, then the range of $S$ is a finite set.
+Hence, the sizes of all $L_p$ are simultaneously bounded by some fixed natural number, and the maps $f_p\colon L_p\to\ZZ$ can be constructed explicitly.
+Now we prove the induction step.